Euler angles: Crystallographic texture

 Pole figures displaying crystallographic texture of gamma-TiAl in an alpha2-gamma alloy, as measured by high energy X-rays.

 In materials science, crystallographic texture (or preferred orientation) can be described using Euler angles.
 In texture analysis, the Euler angles provide a mathematical depiction of the orientation of individual crystallites within a polycrystalline material, allowing for the quantitative description of the macroscopic material.

 The most common definition of the angles is due to Bunge and corresponds to the ZXZ convention.
-It is important to note, however, that the application generally involves axis transformations of tensor quantities, i.e. passive rotations.
+However, that the application generally involves axis transformations of tensor quantities, i.e. passive rotations.
 Thus the matrix that corresponds to the Bunge Euler angles is the transpose of that shown in the table above.